Do you know who lives in your neighborhood?

 4. How might I develop relationships within these communities?

-There are lots of opportunities to get connected and build connections with people different from you–hopefully these ideas and tools help you get started on the journey.
+There are a myriad of opportunities to get connected to and build connections with people different from you.
+Hopefully, these ideas and tools help you get started on the journey.